xhaixhai/xhaixhai.github.io/index.md

 #### I was Born in the Philippines

-+ Being station in Japan I was able to visit my birth place and see my family and friends who i haven't seen for a long time.
++ Because Japan is close to the Philippines I was able to visit my birth place and see my family and friends who i haven't seen for a long time.
 It was a very emotional feeling!
 Also, everytime I visit I tend to explore the Island, and my favorite so far was when we went to boracay.
 It was an amazing experience!